 Sukhumvit is actually the name of the road that will take you directly to the Gulf of Thailand, after a 20km drive that may take longer than expected though, as this is one of the busiest parts of the capital.

-This is a famous exclusive residential area with expensive apartments blocks, luxurious shopping centres, spas, hospitals (hopefully you will not need them), restaurants and obviously plenty of hotels, including some of the best ones in the city,
+Sukhumvit is a famous exclusive residential area with expensive apartment blocks, luxurious shopping centres, spas, hospitals, restaurants and obviously plenty of hotels, including some of the best in the city,

-It is another area popular with many tourists and probably the main reason is the proximity to the Sukhumvit BTS Skytrain stations that will take you everywhere in Bangkok, as easy as that.
+It is an area popular with many travellers and surely one of the reasons is the proximity to the Sukhumvit BTS Skytrain stations that will take you everywhere in Bangkok (see Skytrain map here), as easy as that.

-If you take the train in business hours you will notice lots of expats going to work.
-Sukhumvit Road is, in fact, popular with western people living or staying long term in Bangkok.
+If you take the train during business hours you will notice lots of expats going to work.
+Sukhumvit Road is, in fact, popular with Western people living or staying long-term in Bangkok.

 Here you will find the widest selection of the best places to stay in Bangkok, mostly in the $50-$250 range.